 The Ayurvedic View of Insomnia

-Each sufferer is different, and differing combinations of doshas lead to insomnia.
+Each sufferer is different, and different combinations of doshas lead to insomnia.
 The Ayurvedic Treatment is holistic and it revolves around balancing the aggravated body energies with the use of special diets, herbal medicines and customized lifestyle plans.
 Another important aspect of the treatment plan is learning how to relax the mind.

 The amount of sleep required is individual to each person, and Ayurveda is not specific on eight hours sleep for all; it depends on your Prakruti (mind-body constitution).
-In order to feel well rested, those with a Vata constitution can manage well on six to seven hours sleep; people with a Pitta constitution require seven to eight hours sleep per night, and those with a Kapha constitution require the most sleep – from eight to nine hours sleep.
+In order to feel well-rested, those with a Vata constitution can manage well on six to seven hours sleep; people with a Pitta constitution require seven to eight hours sleep per night, and those with a Kapha constitution require the most sleep – from eight to nine hours sleep.

 Ayurvedic Treatment for Insomnia